ljsnogard/VisitAsync.cs/README.md

 The tool will scan the whole project for types that need to generate code for.
 They must be `public`, non-`static`.

-And the generated code files will be placed into a single directory (`gen_visit` for default).
+And the generated code files will be placed into a single directory (`gen_visit` for now).

 #### Usage